 Daniela Said – Creative Europe

-Daniela spoke about how Creative Europe is helping to fund creative and cultural projects in Malta, including game development.
-She discussed how Malta can leverage these funds to support independent studios and foster innovation within the industry.
-Daniela also emphasized the importance of international collaborations to elevate Malta’s gaming profile on the global stage.
+Daniela explained how Creative Europe is funding creative and cultural projects in Malta, including game development.
+She emphasized the importance of leveraging these funds and fostering international collaborations to boost Malta’s gaming profile.

 Ivan Filletti – Gaming Malta